eda-ricercatore/gulyas-scripts/notes/skill-set.md

 + skill set:
 	- You have a proven track record of statistical modeling / applied machine learning with a focus on churn prediction, LTV prediction, and customer behavioural clustering.
 	- You have experience with A/B and Multivariate test design and implementation.
-	- You’re pragmatic.
+	- You're pragmatic.
 You value simple and effective solutions over complicated brain-melters.
 	- You can take a complex concept and make it sound simple, using clear visual references to help.
 	- You like taking on big challenges—given the appropriate time and resources.
-	- You’re hungry to learn and embrace healthy debate.
+	- You're hungry to learn and embrace healthy debate.
 	- You're empathic, enthusiastic, and collaborative.
-	- You’ve are proficient building queries with SQL.
+	- You've are proficient building queries with SQL.
 	- You have experience with AWS or other cloud systems.
 	- You are an expert in Python or R, and have some experience in implementation (Scala/Java).
 	- Having a working knowledge of Big Data technologies (e.g. Spark or Redshift) is a plus.
-	- You’re fluent in English and eager to work in a multicultural, international environment.
+	- You're fluent in English and eager to work in a multicultural, international environment.
 + Have vast experience with schedulers like Kubernetes, Mesos/Marathon or similar with some sort of service mesh in use.
 + WebRTC
 	- WebRTC (Web Real-Time Communication) is a free, open-source project that provides web browsers and mobile applications with real-time communication (RTC) via simple application programming interfaces (APIs).